MAIN MENU

 Other List A Competitions

-There have been 41 List A League Competition starting in 1969 with the last in 2009.
+There have been 41 List A League Competitions starting in 1969 with the last in 2009.

 Essex, Kent and Lancashire have won 5 each.